HVAC System Basics for New Homeowners

 If the only interaction you’ve ever had with a furnace or air conditioner is to use the thermostat, you have a lot to learn.
 Get started with these HVAC system tips for brand-new homeowners.

-Know the Different Components of an HVAC System
+Know the Parts of an HVAC System

 - Indoor air quality solutions, like an air filter, whole-house humidifier, whole-house dehumidifier, air purifier or energy-recovery ventilator.

-- Thermostat for indoor climate control.
+- Thermostat for indoor temperature control.

-Understand the Importance of Preventive Maintenance
+Appreciate the Importance of Preventive Maintenance